rayferric/https-proxy/README.md

 This command will start the Nginx server on your machine, but you can use it multiple times to instantly reload config.yml without interrupting the server.

+### Updating the Configuration

+You can freely modify [config.yml](./config.yml) while HTTPS Proxy is running.
+As mentioned earlier, `$ make deploy` can be used to instantly trigger a configuration reload.

 ## About

 ### Tech Stack